jonshiach/graphics-labs/_sources/pages/04_vectors_and_matrices.md

  $$A^{-1} = \dfrac{1}{ad - bc} \begin{pmatrix} d & -b \\ -c & a \end{pmatrix}.$$

-&emsp;&emsp; Use your class to answer questions 1 and 2 (you may use glm vectors and matrices).
+Use your class to answer questions 1 and 2 (you may use glm vectors and matrices).

+Refer to the section on [Object Orientated Programming](oop-section) for a reminder on how to add classes to your program.

 ## Source code